 It has been observed that many land animals use water for cleaning purposes, but dolphins show different behavior.
 Aquatic animals use the air for cleaning, and the dolphin will do the same.

 Dolphins try to remove the presence of barnacles and debris from their skin.
 They also clean by slapping their fins and rolling in the water.
-Dolphins will jump out of the water into the air to use the air to clean their body.
+Dolphins will jump out of the water into the air to use the mood to clean their body.

 They can perform tricks such as jumping, flipping, balancing, and leaping.
 Due to the streamlined features of their body, they can reach fast speeds and jump high.